 If you care about heart health, please read studies about a big cause of heart failure and findings of this common antibiotic drug linked to higher heart attack risk.

-For more information about heart disease, please see recent studies about this diabetes drug may increase risk of heart failure and results showing that this personality trait linked to heart attack death.
+For more information about heart disease, please see recent studies about diabetes drugs that may increase the risk of heart failure and results showing this personality trait linked to heart attack death.

 The study is published in The British Medical Journal.
 One author of the study is Scott Lear.

 Copyright © 2021 Knowridge Science Report.
 All rights reserved.